tongfa/bash-backup/README.md

 REMOTE_FILES - optional - folder that you would like rsycned into the backup.

-REMOTE_FILES_USER - optional - if the user specified in the 1REMOTE_SERVER` does not have read access to all files that need to be backed up, specify a user that does here.
+REMOTE_FILES_USER - optional - if the user specified in the `REMOTE_SERVER` does not have read access to all files that need to be backed up, specify a user that does here.

 ### for backing up git repo